Dr Lauren Blake

 There are three principal strands to my research...

-The first strand is on socio-ecological tensions between agriculture and the environment, with special attention to livelihoods and food security, notably under the dominant paradigm of agro-extractivist farming.
+The first strand is on socio-ecological tensions between agriculture and the environment, with special attention to livelihoods and food security, notably under the dominant paradigms of intensive and/or agro-extractivist farming.
 Three projects speak to this.
 During my post-doctoral work on a NERC-funded interdisciplinary project (2019-2022), my research focused on the socio-environmental struggles of campesinos at the intersection between farming, conservation policies and environmental change in the Colombian Páramos ecosystem.
-Currently, I am Co-I on a largely biomedical project in Argentina looking at antibiotic use and resistance in livestock farming (2021-2024).
-I lead the social science workstream exploring challenges of environment, health and livelihoods on dairy farms.
-With a University Strategic Fund (2023-2027), I am collaborating with the School of Biological Sciences on rewilding, supervising two PhDs exploring the tensions and synergies between rewilding conservation and farming in the UK, from ecology and human geography perspectives.
+Recently, I've been Co-I on a largely biomedical project in Argentina looking at antibiotic use and resistance in livestock farming (2021-2024).
+I led the social science workstream exploring challenges of environment, health and livelihoods on dairy farms.
+With a University Strategic Fund (2023-2027), I am collaborating with the Schools of Biological and Geographical Sciences on rewilding, supervising two PhDs exploring the tensions and synergies between rewilding conservation and farming in the UK, from ecology and human geography perspectives.

-The final strand of my work focuses on justice, activism, and community engagement through collaboration.
+The final strand of my work focuses on justice, activism, community engagement and collaboration, and food resilience.
 This began with generating a new oral history public archive for the British Library on food activism as part of my PhD (2018).
 Presently, as a founding member and co-lead of the UoB Food Justice Network (FJN) research group, and a Board Director of Bristol Food Network CIC, I support work and collaboration towards socio-ecologically just food systems, including through creative means, e.g. artist collaborations (see outputs from Brigstow-funded project ‘Who’s In Our Food’).
-A key project I am currently working on with Bristol Food Network, Feeding Bristol and UWE is to develop a Disaster Risk Plan for Food Security and resilience.
+A key project I am currently working on with Bristol Food Network, Feeding Bristol and UWE is to develop a Disaster Risk Plan (DRiPlan) for Food Security and resilience.

 At Bristol, I am the co-lead for the Food Security theme at the Cabot Institute for the Environment.
 Externally, I am a board director for the Bristol Food Network CIC, and sit on the Bristol Advisory Committee on Climate Change (BACCC).